Disclaimer: This post may contain affiliate links, but is 100% honest and unbiased. I donate 20% of blog profits to charity.

 You can create different autoinvest strategies with quite differing settings – and it is possible to prioritize between the different strategies (I love it when platforms offer this!).
-Here’s the settings I use and a screenshot of my only autoinvest strategy:
+Here are the settings I use and a screenshot of my only autoinvest strategy:

 - Country: I select all available countries

-- Loan originator: I select all loan originators (I wouldn’t know how to evaluate them properly for now)
+- Loan originator: I select all loan originators (I wouldn’t know how to check them properly for now)

-- Term interval (months): I use an interval of 3-36 months as I don’t like the very short-term loans and I don’t mind the very long-term ones as I don’t need the money withdrawn soon
+- Term interval (months): I use 3-36 months as I don’t like the very short-term loans and I don’t mind the very long-term ones as I don’t need the money withdrawn soon

 - Strategy auto-invest limit: I don’t have a maximum Grupeer can invest in this strategy